 In a rapidly changing, projectized world, a project management certification validates to employers that you’re ready to lead projects.
 PMI certifications are based on rigorous standards and ongoing research to meet the real-world needs of organizations.
 With a PMI certification behind your name, you can work in virtually any industry, anywhere in the world, and with any project management methodology.

-Three most popular certifications
+The most popular certifications

-• Certified Associated in Project Management, or CAPM
+- Certified Associated in Project Management, or CAPM

-• Disciplined Agile Scrum Master, or DASM
+- Disciplined Agile Scrum Master, or DASM

 Two of these certifications, the CAPM and DASM, have no prerequisites.
 You can earn these certifications without any project management experience.
 They are a great way to enter the field and begin a career path in project management.
 We will look at each of these.

-CAPM, or Certified Associate in Project Management.
+CAPM, or Certified Associate in Project Management

 Completing the CAPM® shows that you understand the fundamental knowledge, processes, and terminology as defined in the Guide to the Project Management Body of Knowledge, also known as the PMBOK® Guide.
 This knowledge can be applied to on-the-job experiences for effective project management performance.